LorisYounger/VPet/README_en.md

 ***VPet*** is a desktop pet app with various interactions implemented.
 It's open-source, free, and supports mods from the Steam Workshop. ~~Well, it's free, so why not try it out?~~

 This game was originally developed for *[VUP-Simulator](https://store.steampowered.com/app/1352140/_/)*'s tutorial as an accompanying desktop pet, then split into an independent app.
-If you liked it, please consider adding VUP-Simulator to your wishlist.
+If you like it, please consider adding VUP-Simulator to your wishlist.

 ### Many interactions and animations!